 There is no school transportation system established in Nigeria.
-Students walk sometimes long distances, are driven by parents, take public buses if available or they hire a driver who takes them on the back of a moped.
-Our partner in Kafanchan, Bishop Dogo, in explaining this need, expressed a desire to have several small school buses, to have them shipped to the port of Lagos, for delivery to Kafsanchan.
-He agreed to pay for the buses and requested that Africa Education Partnership pay the taxes and the shipping to Nigeria.
+Students walk (sometimes long distances), are driven by parents, take public buses if available or hire a driver who takes them on the back of a moped.
+Our partner in Kafanchan, Bishop Dogo, while conversing with an AEP representative, expressed a desire to have several small school buses shipped to the port of Lagos for delivery to Kafanchan.
+He agreed to pay for the buses and import taxes and requested that Africa Education Partnership pay the shipping to Nigeria.

-In a recent conversation with Bishop Markus of Kafanchan, I asked him to tell us in his own words the benefit buses would bring to the schools in Kafanchan.
-He sent a very detailed five point text in reply.
-Kafanchan is a largely rural with many small villages.
+In a recent conversation with Bishop Markus of Kafanchan, I asked him to tell us in his own words the benefit buses would bring to the schools in.
+He outlined several specific points describing the benefits.
+Kafanchan is a largely rural with many small villages; the majority of the population live below the poverty line.

 Finished product - just beautiful!
-These wonderful desks accommodate two students each and will be waiting when the Jagindi Tasha rural school reopens... after Covid-19 has exited
+These wonderful desks accommodate two students each and will be waiting when the Jagindi Tasha rural school reopens... after Covid 19 is under control.

 Planned and Postponed